Mental Health & Exercise Research Group (MHEX)

 Research team leaders:

-- Associate Professor and Course Coordinator - UWA Master of Clinical Exercise Physiology (School of Human Sciences)
+- Associate Professor - UWA (School of Human Sciences(

 - Senior Exercise Physiologist and Service Coordinator - Fremantle Hospital Mental Health Service

-- Senior Lecturer and the Program Authority for Exercise Physiology in the School of Health Sciences
+- Senior Lecturer and the Program Authority for Exercise Physiology, UNSW (School of Health Sciences)

 - Fremantle Hospital Mental Health Service (South Metropolitan Health Service)